 World of Hyatt is still a great program, in my opinion

 One of the reasons that I find World of Hyatt to be so valuable is because of how easy the points are to come by.

 First of all there are lots of credit cards that potentially earn them.
 In addition to being able to earn World of Hyatt points with The World of Hyatt Credit Card (review), you can also transfer over points from Ultimate Rewards.
 Being able to efficiently transfer credit card points to Hyatt makes a world of difference.

-Hyatt is introducing peak award pricing as of 2020, which is ultimately bad news.
-The most popular redemption times will go up in price, while we’ll see the cost of some (less popular) redemptions go down.
+Hyatt is introducing peak award pricing as of March 22, 2020, which is ultimately bad news.
+The most popular redemption periods will go up in price, while we’ll see the cost of some (less popular) redemptions go down.

 I do feel like changes could have been worse, though who knows what else will eventually come from World of Hyatt.